We all want to make better buying decisions. It’s just…well, why is ethical fashion so expensive? The answer? It’s

 There are several reasons why economies of scale give rise to lower per-unit costs.
 First, specialization of labor and more integrated technology boost production volumes.
 Second, lower per-unit costs can come from bulk orders from suppliers, larger advertising buys, or lower cost of capital.
 Third, spreading internal function costs across more units produced and sold helps to reduce costs.”

 In short, another reason why ethical fashion is so expensive is the lack of economies of scale.
 The smaller the business, the higher the costs.
 And since most ethical companies are run by only a handful of people, you can now understand why their goods are pricier.

 The Cost of Good Materials

-Clothing is made from countless materials, some of which are good for the Earth and for you, others not so much.
-Because they’re made from coal and petroleum byproducts, nylon, acrylic and polyester.
-These are common as they’re amongst the cheapest – and yukkiest – fabrics available for making clothes.
+Clothing is made from countless different materials.
+Some of them are good for the Earth and for you, others not so much.
+Most are made from coal and petroleum byproducts, nylon, acrylic and polyester.
+These are common as they’re amongst the cheapest fabrics available for making clothes.

-Cotton is another common thread used for clothing manufacturing, but it’s not good for the environment, as it sucks up a lot of water, is heavily sprayed with pesticide, and is often made from unnatural GMO seeds, unless it’s organic.
-However, since it, like the fabrics mentioned above, is mass produced, its cost is actually lower than other more Earth-friendly fibres like hemp.
+Cotton is another common thread in clothing manufacturing.
+It seems pretty natural, but it’s actually not good for the environment.
+It sucks up a lot of water, is heavily sprayed with pesticide, and often comes from GMO seeds, unless it’s organic.
+However, since it, like the fabrics mentioned above, is mass produced, it’s cheaper than other more Earth-friendly fibres like hemp.

 Turning hemp into fabric is a time consuming process that requires more labour.
 The same could be said for linen and eco-friendly bamboo (as opposed to the bamboo fabric that uses chemicals to soften it quickly.).
-Since these textiles take longer to make, and since they cannot be bought in mass quantities like artificially made fabrics, they’re more expensive.
+Since these textiles take longer to make, and can’t be bought in mass quantities like artificially made fabrics, they’re more expensive.

 But there is hope!
 Think of sustainable fashion like organic food.
 At the beginning, it was really expensive, but the more people bought into it, the more the prices went down.